aiser-team/cabrnet/src/cabrnet/generic/model.md

   - implements a set of prototypes that are either specific to a given class, or shared among multiples classes.
   - computes similarity scores between each vector of the feature map and each prototype, using a similarity layer (*e.g.* based on the L2 distance between vectors in $\mathbb{R}^D$).
-  - computes the classification logits based on these distances (*e.g.* using a decision Tree in ProtoTree).
+  - computes the classification logits based on these distances (*e.g.* using a Decision Tree in ProtoTree).

 <img src="../../../docs/website/docs/img/architecture.svg">